 The Skills Necessary to be a Specialized Dental AssistantAll dental assistants need to possess the proper accreditations and skills to move forward in the field and in their careers.

-In the general dental practice, the dental assistant must have the necessary skills that include using four-handed dentistry techniques.
+In a general dental practice, the dental assistant must have the necessary skills for the position, including using four-handed dentistry techniques.
 The term four-handed dentistry describes the seated dentist and the chair-side assistant working in harmony as an efficient team.
-On direct demand from the doctor, the assistant will pass the correct dental instruments, mix types of cement and impression materials when needed all while making sure the field of vision is kept clear for the dentist to see and to work.
+On direct demand from the doctor, the assistant will pass the correct dental instruments and mix types of cement and impression materials while making sure the field of vision is kept clear for the dentist to see and to work.

-The educationally qualified assistant has many responsibilities, and these are limited by regulations of the Dental Practice Act of the state the practice is located.
-Dentists who have their dental assistant perform tasks that they are not licensed to do on a patient can face stiff legal penalties plus questions concerning their ethical behavior.
+The educationally-qualified assistant has many responsibilities, which are limited by regulations of the Dental Practice Act of the state in which the practice is located.
+Dentists who have their dental assistant perform tasks that they are not licensed to do can face stiff legal penalties and questions concerning their ethical behavior.

-The education level of a dental assistant will vary from state to state and many are trained on the job; however, to be able to take radiographs have to be licensed by the state after completing formal training in radiation safety, image capture, and processing.
+The education level of a dental assistant will vary from state to state.
+However, to be able to take radiographs, they have to be licensed by the state after completing formal training in radiation safety, image capture, and processing.
 After working on the job for a specified period, the dental assistant can take a proctored certification or licensing examination and must earn the required passing score.

 A dental assistant with excellent acquired skills may take an interest in working in a specialist practice.
-The ADA(American Dental Association) recognizes nine specialties.
-The specialties are:
+The American Dental Association (ADA) recognizes nine specialties:

 - Dental Public Health

 For dentists pursuing specialty training, depending on the type of dental specialty, additional education of another two to six years is required.